centreon/centreon-collect/doc/installation/index.rst

 Installation
 ############

-Merethis recommend using its official packages from the *Centreon Entreprise Server* (aka *CES*) repository.
+Merethis recommend using its official packages from the Centreon Entreprise Server (CES) repository.
 Most of Merethis' endorsed software are available as RPM packages.

-Alternatively, you can build and install your own Centreon Clib software by following the :ref:`using_sources`.
+Alternatively, you can build and install your own version of this software by following the :ref:`user_installation_using_sources`.

 **************
 Using packages